canpe/AngularJS-Examples/README.md

 **AngularJS Features**
 We could say that AngularJS is a full-featured SPA framework.

-Directives:
+**Directives, Filter, Data Binding:**
-- They teach HTML new tricks!!
+They teach HTML new tricks!!

+**View, Controllers, Scope**
+Scope: The scope is the binding part between the HTML (View) and the JavaScript (Controller).

+- The scope is an object with the available properties and methods.
+- The scope is available for both the View and Controller.

 © 2017 Can Peskersoy